junxit/us-congress-bills-110/metadata.md

 - 2007-12-11 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-486.
 - 2007-12-11 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-486.
 - 2007-12-11 — The title of the measure was amended.
 Agreed to without objection.
+- 2007-12-12 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2008-02-06 — Cleared for White House.
+- 2008-02-06 — Passed Senate without amendment by Unanimous Consent.
+- 2008-02-06 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2008-02-06 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent. (consideration: CR S750-751)
+- 2008-02-06 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.(consideration: CR S750-751)
+- 2008-02-07 — Message on Senate action sent to the House.
+- 2008-02-12 — Presented to President.
+- 2008-02-12 — Presented to President.
+- 2008-02-15 — Became Public Law No: 110-187.
+- 2008-02-15 — Became Public Law No: 110-187.
+- 2008-02-15 — Signed by President.
+- 2008-02-15 — Signed by President.